-10.30 Go for a stroll in the city center and make sure you tick off the following sights along the way: The National Theatre, the Parliament, the Royal Palace and Karl Johans Gate.
+10.30 Go for a stroll in the city centre and make sure you tick off the following sights along the way: The National Theatre, the Parliament, the Royal Palace and Karl Johans Gate.

 12.00 Quick lunch at Steen & Strøm Department Store.
-In the bottom of this luxury mall you have a food court where you can find a bite to eat for little money or much – depends on what your wallet and time allow!
+At the bottom of this luxury mall, you have a food court where you can find a bite to eat for little money or much – depends on what your wallet and time allow!

-13.00 Time to jump onboard the tram number 12 and do a little sightseeing from the seat.
-Look at the houses when going pass Frogner residential area.
+13.00 Time to jump on board the tram number 12 and do a little sightseeing from the seat.
+Look at the houses when going past Frogner residential area.
 When you’re reaching Frogner Park, it’s time to get off to do a little cultural sightseeing in Vigeland Park – the world’s biggest sculpture park built by one man.

-15.00 When you’ve had enough impressions, it’s time to jump onboard and go back to the city center.
+15.00 When you’ve had enough impressions, it’s time to jump on board and go back to the city centre.

 16.00 Perhaps you’re getting a bit tired?
 Nap-time!
-If not, perhaps an afternoon drink will do the trick?
-Why not hit one of the many rooftop bars in the city.
-In Tjuvholmen, you’ll find the design hotel The Thief, and we happen to know that the rooftop bar (link) is just as amazing as the hotel itself.
+If not, perhaps an afternoon drink will do the trick.
+Why not hit one of the many rooftop bars in the city?
+In Tjuvholmen, you’ll find the designed hotel The Thief, and we happen to know that the rooftop bar (link) is just as amazing as the hotel itself.